shyun3/dotfiles/README.md

 ### Neovim

-Run `:checkhealth` to see if there are issues that need resolving.
+* Run `:checkhealth` to see if there are issues that need resolving
+* See `$VIMRUNTIME` to access Neovim source files

 ### Windows Terminal